joshlevent/ExchangeRateForecasting/README.md

   What is SOFR : SOFR sets the rate at which banks can borrow cash from individuals or other banks overnight.
 The rate is collateralised by the US treasury securities market – these are bonds issued by the US government.
 It is established each business day around 8 a.m. by the Federal Reserve Bank of New York (around 13h in Schweizerreich) : https://www.newyorkfed.org/markets/reference-rates/sofr

-  Swiss Francs to U.S. Dollar Spot Exchange Rate (open market price) from 04.01.1971 to 06.10.2023 : one dollar in xx CHF : https://www.federalreserve.gov/datadownload/Output.aspx?rel=H10&series=f838388dca2fd4e8bdfb846f3d2c35df&lastobs=&from=01/01/1971&to=10/09/2023&filetype=csv&label=include&layout=seriescolumn
+  Swiss Francs to U.S. Dollar Spot Exchange Rate (open market price) from 04.01.1971 to 06.10.2023 : one dollar in xx CHF (published at 4:15 p.m - 21h15 in Schweizerland): https://www.federalreserve.gov/datadownload/Output.aspx?rel=H10&series=f838388dca2fd4e8bdfb846f3d2c35df&lastobs=&from=01/01/1971&to=10/09/2023&filetype=csv&label=include&layout=seriescolumn

+Worries: the day's exchange rate is published at 21h15 Swiss time, the SOFR at 13h Swiss time and the Saron at 12h, 16h and 18h Swiss time.

 - Longer sample: monthly data, longer maturities (1 month, 3 month, 6 month, 12 month), long term impact on exchange rates (monthly, yearly) - Data available for duration: 2000 - 2023